 Each group will have a maximum of eight Candidates and two Examiners.
 Both Examiners will assess each Candidate during the day.
-All groups will perform the same Assessment Activities, as agreed upon by the Examiner group prior to the start of the day.
+All groups will perform the same skiing tasks for Assessment Activities, as agreed upon by the Examiner group prior to the start of the day.